• Skip to primary navigation

 Are you afraid to cook stuffing at home because it may not "be as good" as the store bought kind, or worried that it will be dry and under flavored?

-By using fresh fruit in the stuffing, (in this recipe it's apples) there is natural moisture present as the stuffing cooks in the cast iron pan.
-If you want to sub out the apples for a dried fruit, soak the fruit in hot water to re-hydrate them first.
-Finally, it's ok to mix the stuffing mixture a few hours before you want to cook/eat it.
+By using fresh fruit in the stuffing (in this recipe, apples), there is natural moisture present as the stuffing cooks in the cast iron pan.
+If you want to substitute the apples for dried fruit, soak the fruit in hot water to rehydrate them first.
+Finally, it's okay to mix the stuffing mixture a few hours before you want to cook/eat it.

 Home Style Apple And Sage Skillet Stuffing